kirilltitov/FDBSwift/README.md

 // OR
 try fdb.set(key: Subspace("foo").subspace("bar"), value: someBytes)

-// Value is optional, unwrap it before usage let value = try fdb.get(key: "someKey")
+// Value is `Bytes?`, unwrap it before usage let value = try fdb.get(key: "someKey")

 // dump subspace if you would like to see how it looks from the inside